 Table 1 reports the roughness decrease values (RDV) as the ratio between continuous and DEP.
 The most favourable is applying the DEP for long etching times as in this way the smallest RDV are reached.

 Fig 3.
 TM-AFM surface morphology of Si0.77Ge0.23(100) after etching in aqueous TMAH solution with a concentration of a) 50 %, b) 83 %.
 Variation of the RMS surface roughness and etching rate vs. TMAH concentration.
-For all experiments etching time and temperature were equal to 340 s and 70 C, respectively.
+For all experiments etching time and temperature were equal to 340 s and 70 ˚C, respectively.

 The surface roughness decreases with increasing TMAH concentration for Si substrate [].
 Fig XX presents surface morphology after SiGe etching experiments with 50 % and 83 % of TMAH concentration.
 The surface roughness increases for increased TMAH concentration and for 50 % has a maximum value of 7.54 nm.
 For higher concentration the roughness decreases significantly to a value of 0.34.
 This experiment also confirms a the pseudo-masking model as we observed no H2 bubbles formation for 83 % TMAH concentration.
 However we also obserwed linear decrease of the etching rate with increase of the TMAH concentration (Fig. XXc)